danpetry/RIOT/doc/memos/rdm-draft-petry-riot-design-goals.md

 ## Terminology

-Throughout this document, the term "users" refers to developers who are using RIOT as a basis to run application software, without editing RIOT's source code.
+Throughout this document, the term "users" refers to developers who are using RIOT as a basis to implement application software, without editing RIOT's source code.
 The term "developers" refers to contributors to the source code of RIOT.

 # 1. Introduction

-The RIOT developer community has grown from a state of a few developers in relatively close contact to a highly distributed worldwide organisation with members joining continuously.
-As a result, passing on underlying understanding and assumptions that drive design decisions via word-of-mouth is no longer feasible.
-These assumptions have therefore been recorded in this document for reference.

-This document contains a set of generalised, loose requirements for RIOT (in a voluntary open source context, gathering strict requirements is neither possible nor welcome).
+This document lists a set of generalised, loose requirements for RIOT (in a voluntary open source context, gathering strict requirements is neither possible nor welcome).
 These "design goals", as they may be called, are given as a set of use cases followed by a set of design philosophies.
 These correspond loosely to user requirements and derived requirements respectively.
-There is no derivation of design philosophies from use cases presented, as this would be of little practical use to the developer; it should nevertheless be clear that all design philosophies serve the use cases.

-# 2. Use Cases
+# 2. Use cases

 RIOT is a general purpose IoT operating system for low-end devices.
-As a result, its use cases are varied: below is a non-exhaustive list of them, including the general requirements placed on the devices for each use case.
+As a result, its use cases are varied: below is a comprehensive, but non-exclusive list of them, including the general requirements placed on the devices for each use case.

 ## 2.1.
 Environmental sensing